Theatre / The Boys in the Band

 - Camp Gay: Most of the characters to varying degrees, but especially Emory.
 Done in a "laughing with" way rather than the usual "laughing at", and the characters are treated as people rather than as simple caricatures.

 - Chewing the Scenery: Michael has quite the craving for scenery.

 - Chromosome Casting: A male example.

-- Coming Out Story: Hank, who's in the process of divorcing his wife to be with Larry.
+- Coming-Out Story: Hank, who's in the process of divorcing his wife that he cheated on to be with Larry.

 - Country Matters: A Running Gag.